PostHog/posthog.com/contents/handbook/people/spending-money.md

 We would expect to spend \$250 to \$350 on a monitor.
 Philips have a [great value model](https://www.amazon.com/Philips-276E8VJSB-3840x2160-UltraNarrow-DispalyPort/dp/B07JXCR263).
 It comes with an HDMI cable, but you'll need an adaptor to USB-C with most Apple laptops.

-#### Keyboard, Mouse, and Laptop Stand
+### Keyboard, Mouse, and Laptop Stand

 We'd encourage you to buy a keyboard, mouse and laptop stand.

-Apple refurbished items for keyboards and mice should be what you default to.
+Again, Apple refurbished items for keyboards and mice should be what you default to.

 [Nextstand](https://www.amazon.co.uk/NEXSTAND-K2-Adjustable-Foldable-Portable/dp/B01HHYQBB8) make great value laptop stands that are portable.

 ### Chairs and Desks

 We find that most people already have a desk and chair that are comfortable.